Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 Which Brave Search API alternative is best for AI agents?

-Firecrawl is purpose-built for AI workflows.
+Firecrawl is the strongest choice for AI agents.
+It maintains a curated search index of authoritative sources (news, research, finance, government) with freshness monitoring, so agents get current full-content results rather than stale snippets.
 Its /agent endpoint searches, navigates, and extracts structured data from the web in a single call, returning LLM-ready markdown or JSON without additional processing.

 Can Brave Search API alternatives handle JavaScript-rendered pages?